pkoryzna/monitoring_with_kafka_task/README.md

 );
 ```

-On conflict, `INSERT` query will ignore duplicate records and NOT overwrite existing values -
+On conflict, the `INSERT` query will ignore duplicate records and NOT overwrite already existing values -
-which could happen, for example, when consumer group name changes (resetting the offsets.)
+which could happen, for example, when consumer group ID changes (resetting the offsets.)

 ### Configuration